Jannatabad, Salehabad

-Jannatabad (جنتآباد) (Note: Also romanized as Jannatābād) is a city in, and the capital of, Jannatabad District of Salehabad County, Razavi Khorasan province, Iran.
+Jannatabad (جنتآباد) (Note: Also romanized as Jannatābād) is a city in, and the capital of, Jannatabad District in Salehabad County, Razavi Khorasan province, Iran.
 It also serves as the administrative center for Jannatabad Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, Jannatabad's population was 1,651 in 377 households, when it was a village in Jannatabad Rural District of the former Salehabad District of Torbat-e Jam County.
+At the time of the 2006 National Census, Jannatabad's population was 1,651 in 377 households, when it was a village in Jannatabad Rural District of the former Salehabad District in Torbat-e Jam County.
 The following census in 2011 counted 1,647 people in 360 households.
 The 2016 census measured the population of the village as 1,261 people in 363 households.

-In 2017, the district was separated from the county in the establishment of Salehabad County, and the rural district was transferred to the new Jannatabad District.
-In December 2021, the village of Jannatabad was elevated to the status of a city.
+In 2018, the district was separated from the county in the establishment of Salehabad County, and the rural district was transferred to the new Jannatabad District.
+The village of Jannatabad was converted to a city in 2021.